seiferla/FiBo/docs/RUP_Architecture.md

 1. Cashflow Management subsystem: This subsystem manages the user's cashflows and communicates with the Data Access Layer to store and retrieve cashflow data.

 2. Backend Integration subsystem: This subsystem is responsible for integrating the Android app with the Django backend and communicates with the Data Access Layer to retrieve and send data to the backend.
+It includes the Authentication and Authorization subsystem.

 The component diagram for the Application Layer is as follows: